tambalostefano/lnifmri_prep/docs/source/setup.rst

 .. note::
 	To make the changes persistent, you must log out and log back in.

-Additional steps for MacOS users
+Additional steps for macOS users
 --------------------------------

 Most of the command-line tools used in *lnifmri_prep* are available also on MacOS (>10.5) with some limitations.
 These are mainly due to slightly different implementation of the BSD-based UNIX tools that run under MacOS.
 The simplest way to overcome these limitations is to install GNU-based core utilities along with builtin BSD tools.
 You will need `Homebrew <https://brew.sh>`_ and `coreutils <https://formulae.brew.sh/formula/coreutils#default>`_